Seabass1000/ABM/Project_1.md

 ### Stretch goal 2: A 3-dimensional Model of the Population Density of Senegal and its Regions

+The 3D plot below also visualizes Senegal's population density.
+In addition to having a higher instensity on the heat map, regions are taller if they have a higher population.

 ![alt text](https://github.com/Seabass1000/ABM/blob/master/p1.gif)

 ## Defacto Descriptions of Human Settlements